olivia-mauger/tutorials/docs/source/classes-properties.rst

 Now, when we say ``Console.printLine(objectName)``, or ``#objectName``,  the program will display on the console the ``String`` value returned by the ``toString()`` method that we overrode, as shown in the driver program above.
 Our new ``toString()`` method is now much more helpful/informational than what would have been returned from the ``toString()`` method by default, ``default@ShadowPark``.

-More information on method overriding will be provided when we start discussing **inheritance** in a later tutorial.
+More information on method overriding will be provided when we start discussing **inheritance** in a :ref:`later tutorial<Inheritance>`.